 Finally, remember to infuse your social media pages with some personality.
 People want to do business with companies that seem personable, not companies run by a robot.
 The more of “you” you can add to your pages and posts, the more effective they will be at driving that coveted local traffic to your business.

 STEP 9Optimize Your Website for Local SEO

-Now we're getting to the second most important way to optimize your business for local SEO, and that's your actual site.
-Here are some steps to take to optimize your site, so it ranks well for people searching for your service “near me.”
+Now we’re getting to the second most important way to optimize your business for local SEO: your actual site.
+Here are some steps to optimize your site, so it ranks well for people searching for your service “near me.”

 First, focus on the homepage.
-The homepage needs to clearly state who you are, where you are, and what you offer.
-Remember, while you're writing for the reader, you're also writing for a search engine bot, so make it very clear.
+The homepage must clearly state who you are, where you are, and what you offer.
+Remember, while writing for the reader, you’re also writing for a search engine bot, so make it very clear.

 Next, optimize your metadata.
-Page titles and meta descriptions remain a relevant part of SEO, so they need to be locally optimized, including the geotags (city or state) you're targeting.
+Page titles and meta descriptions remain relevant to SEO, so they must be locally optimized, including the geotags (city or state) you’re targeting.

 After that, create a page for everything you do, including every location you optimize.
 Then, add those pages to your site map.
 Where do you put the location pages?
 You could have a page for “Service Areas” that links to each location page or add them under the “Contact Us” tab.
 The more location-specific you can be, the better your local search results will be.

 Now for the more technical aspect.
-Once you have your site up, you need to apply local business schema to each page.
+Once your site is up, you must apply local business schema to each page.
 “Local business schema” is a structured data markup that tells the search engines, through code, where you are located and what you do.
-You may need an online marketing team or web designer's services to help with this step, but it's crucial.
+You may need an online marketing team or web designer’s services to help with this step, but it’s crucial.

-Similarly, you need to have NAP citations on every page of your site.
-The contact information is often placed in the footer, but you need to make sure the website is structured so that the footer loads with its own code on every page.
+Similarly, you need to have NAP citations on every site page.
+The contact information is often placed in the footer, but you need to ensure the website is structured so the footer loads with its own code on every page.
 Also, make sure the NAP matches your other listings exactly.